maabed/karak-dashboard-docs/source/index.html.md

 You can use menus to categorize the information you want to display.

-To use blue dashboard costume menus all you need to do is include the blue dashboard style file and after that proceed as it shows in the example.
+To use Karak dashboard costume menus all you need to do is include the Karak dashboard style file and after that proceed as it shows in the example.

 ```html
 <!-- Side Menu -->